40 Vibrant V-Words To Revamp Your Vocabulary

 Anything that enlivens or gives life is vivific.
 The process involved is called vivification.

 Need a technical term for being buried alive?
 No?
 Well, too bad, now you have one anyway.
 And being burned alive?
 That’s vivicombustion.

 Vizard is a Tudor-period word for a mask, so if you’re vizarded, you’re disguised, and if you’re vizardless, then you’re unmasked or overt.
-In the 17th century, a vizard-mask was a woman who “disguised herself” in public—or, in other words, a prostitute.
+In the 17th century, a vizard-mask was a woman who “disguised herself” in public—or, in other words, a sex worker.

 Coined by Shakespeare to refer to a waiting room or entranceway.

 Volage is an old Scots word meaning “to talk ostentatiously,” and derived from it is volisher, another word for a boastful show-off.